I’ll never forget when I made the decision to stop drinking Coca-Cola products.

 I’ll never forget when I made the decision to stop drinking Coca-Cola products.
 I was in middle school drinking a Coke can and wondering why it wasn’t as good as Pepsi.

 The intention of this article is not to start a fight with any Coke drinkers.
 When Pepsi Vanilla is not available (which is a lot, since it goes in and out of production) or when I’m at a Coke-sponsored event, I’m guilty of walking past the beverage barricade.
-I have deep respect for Coca-Cola as a powerhouse business and catalyst for soft drink companies everywhere.
+I have a deep respect for Coca-Cola as a powerhouse business and as a catalyst for soft drink companies everywhere.
 I am also not writing this to condone drinking soft drinks; I rarely treat myself to a soda anymore, now that I know the benefits of a glass of water.
 I’m simply sharing my opinion of why I like Pepsi better than its competitor.

 People who say Pepsi has more flavor than Coca-Cola use a similar vocabulary.
 “Sweeter” and "smoother” are words I have witnessed both in-person and online.
 My parents at a family dinner commented that Pepsi tastes more like “soda” without all the “fizz”.
 If you compare two 8 oz. bottles of both brands you will find these accusations are truthful.
 Nutritional labels prove that Pepsi has more caffeine and sugar, and Coca-Cola has more sodium.